zerdnem/vim/README.md

 # Installation

-- Run ./install
+- run ./install

-- Run PlugInstall in Vim to install plugins
+- then run PlugInstall in Vim to install plugins

 ### Optional